8.4 Group Linking, Blocking, Feedback, and Structured Activities

 • Return to group meaning after any intervention.

-Exam options may include doing nothing to let the group self-correct.
-Sometimes that is appropriate, but not when harm, exclusion, or rule violations are active.
-The leader is responsible for maintaining conditions that allow the group to be therapeutic.
+Some exam options offer "do nothing and let the group self-correct."
+That can be appropriate during productive member-to-member work, but not when harm, exclusion, scapegoating, or rule violations are active.
+The leader is responsible for maintaining the conditions that allow the group to be therapeutic; permitting a personal attack "in the name of openness" abandons that responsibility.

 Test Your Knowledge

 A group member repeatedly interrupts with advice whenever another member shares.
-What should the leader do?
+What is the most skillful leader response?

 A